Dog Collar Safety

 It’s a misconception that all dogs who wear a harness will pull on the leash.
 Like with many other things, the key is training.
 Dogs can be trained to walk on a loose leash while wearing a harness.
 Most harnesses will have a spot where owners can clip their dog’s ID tags, much like a collar would.
 If a dog’s harness gets caught, since most harnesses do not go around dog’s necks, the chance of strangulation is reduced.
 However, dogs may still injure themselves due to caught harnesses.

-Did you know that you can also purchase breakaway collars for dogs?
+Did you know that you can also purchase breakaway collars for dogsOpens in a new tab.?
 Breakaway collars, more commonly seen for cats, are specially designed to come off when pressure is applied.
 The dog collar I linked too features two D rings on each side of the buckle.
 You can basically bypass the breakaway buckle with a leash clip, for those who walk their dog by their collar.

 It’s important, no matter what your dog is wearing, to supervise your pet.